-Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; doctoral education; information and communication technologies; internationalisation; higher education and Education for All; intercultural dialogue; and sustainable development plus Other themes.
+Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; researcg and doctoral education; information and communication technologies; internationalisation; higher education and social responsibility; and sustainable development plus Other themes.
 IAU priority themes are sub-divided by region.

 Each issue is supplemented by the IAU montly selection 'We Recommend', which provides a close-up of one or more publications.